edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

             </div>
             <div class="step-description">
                 <div class="desc-row">
-                    <p>The following were comments which the CSMs and sales team frequently heard from the users and conveyed to the team.
-On a deeper analysis on these lines, some interesting questions also arose!</p>
+                    <p>TThe following were comments which the CSMs and sales team frequently heard from the users and conveyed to the team.
+On a deeper analysis of these lines, some interesting questions also arose!</p>
                 </div>
                 <div class="img-col-1">
                     <img